Jammu and Kashmir (state): Kashmir insurgency

 The violence emerged as a setback to industries in the Valley.
 Doda district, rich in high-grade sapphire, had active mines until 1989 that were abandoned owing to their turbulent location.
 In 1998, the government discovered that smugglers had occupied these mines and stolen much of the resource.
 Following the 2008 Kashmir unrest, secessionist movements in the region were boosted.
 The 2016–17 Kashmir unrest resulted in the death of over 90 civilians and the injury of over 15,000.
 Six policemen, including a sub-inspector were killed in an ambush in Anantnag in June 2017, by trespassing militants of the Pakistan-based Lashkar-e-Toiba.
 An attack on an Indian police convoy in Pulwama, in February 2019, resulted in the deaths of 40 police officers.
 Responsibility for the attack was claimed by a Pakistan-backed militant group Jaish-e-Mohammed.

 Revocation of special status and reorganisation

 In August 2019, the Parliament of India passed resolutions to amend Article 370, ending Jammu and Kashmir’s special constitutional status and bringing it entirely under the Constitution of India.
-Alongside this, the Jammu and Kashmir Reorganisation Act, 2019 was passed, spliting the state of Jammu and Kashmir into two union territories: Ladakh and the residuary Jammu and Kashmir.
+Alongside this, the Jammu and Kashmir Reorganisation Act, 2019 was passed, splitting the state of Jammu and Kashmir into two union territories: Ladakh and the residuary Jammu and Kashmir.

 Ahead of these actions, the union government locked down the Kashmir Valley, increased security forces, restricted public movement under Section 144, and detained several political leaders, including former chief ministers Omar Abdullah and Mehbooba Mufti.
 Internet and phone services were also suspended.
 The new administrative structure came into effect on 31 October 2019.